pat-mw/webflow-schemas/README.md

 - [ ] Integration with build tools (webpack, vite, etc.)
 - [ ] Support for Webflow E-commerce types
 - [ ] Support for Form submission types
+- [ ] Two-way Schema Sync (?)
+  - Sync schema definitions from external sources to Webflow where Webflow CMS should mirror an external data source.
+This may be possible though the Data API endpoints for updating and creating collections.
+  - Support for Drizzle schema definitions
+  - Support for Supabase database.types.ts
+  - Enable schema version control and migration tracking
+  - Bidirectional sync with popular ORMs and type systems

 ## License